compsocialscience/summer-institute/2023/munich/index.md

 Participation is restricted.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 The chosen participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.

-Information about the due date regarding the [Application materials](https://compsocialscience.github.io/summer-institute/2023/munich/apply) are coming soon
+Information about the due date regarding the [Application materials](https://compsocialscience.github.io/summer-institute/2023/munich/apply) are coming soon.